TETRAS-IIIF/mirador-annotation-editor-video/README.md

 adds annotation creation tools to the user interface.

-It is based on the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin with a lot of technical and functional modifications.
+It is based on the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin with a lot of technical and functional modifications and forked from https://github.com/ARVEST-APP/mirador-annotation-editor

 ### Copyrights